bpeterson92/meter/README.md

 All data is stored in a SQLite database located at `~/.meter/db.sqlite`.
 The database holds two tables: `entries` (time records) and `projects` (project names and rates).
-Invoices are written as plain‑text files in your home directory: `~/invoice_YYYY_MM.txt`.
+Invoices are written as plain-text files to `~/.meter/invoices/invoice_YYYY_MM.txt`.

 ## License